raffael-kaas7/depot_tracker/README.md

 # Depot Tracking Software (Limited to Comdirect currently)

-Implement to track your my portfolios of Comdirect.
-The Motivation behind is mainly to track dividend income, since these features are behind paywall in common used portfolio tracker software (finanzfluss, parqet).
-So far, very limited features and lock and feel.
+Implemented to track my Comdirect portfolios.The main motivation is to monitor dividend income, as this feature is often locked behind a paywall in commonly used portfolio tracking software like Finanzfluss or Parqet.
+So far, the app has very limited features and a basic look and feel.

 ## Features